Elise Stefanik moves to quickly consolidate GOP support as Liz Cheney replacement: 'The fix is in' - KION546

 Cheney has been vocal about the “Big Lie” and has warned Republicans about the dangers to American democracy if they echo Trump’s claim that President Joe Biden was not legitimately elected.
 But her public feud with the former President has her GOP critics accusing her of mounting a personal crusade that has distracted from their goal of taking back the congressional majority next year.

-Several sources tell CNN that while outreach and discussions are still in the early phases, there is a recognition that Stefanik would be a natural fit for the post as someone who is both close to House GOP leader Kevin McCarthy and has done considerable fundraising on behalf of fellow members in the party, especially female candidates.
+Several sources tell CNN that while outreach and discussions are still in the early phases, there is a recognition that Stefanik would be a natural fit for the post as someone who is both close to House Minority Leader Kevin McCarthy and has done considerable fundraising on behalf of fellow members in the party, especially female candidates.

+House Minority Leader Kevin McCarthy is making clear to members he backs NY Rep Elise Stefanik’s bid to replace Liz Cheney as the House Conference Chair, a person familiar with the matter said, making it all but assured that Stefanik will ascend to the post.

-Stefanik’s rapid rise behind the scenes has been bolstered, Republican sources say, by McCarthy himself, who has made it clear to members that she would be a strong fit for the role.
+Stefanik’s rapid rise behind the scenes has been bolstered, Republican sources say, by McCarthy himself, who has made it clear to members that she would be a strong fit for the role, all but assuring that Stefanik will ascend to the post.

 While it’s still not clear when a meeting on whether to oust Cheney would be held, by laying the groundwork now for her replacement, several GOP aides argue McCarthy is trying to get the conference to a place where it can quickly come back together after a rocky few weeks.